-The Companies Act 71 of 2008 makes provision for business rescue procedures.
+The Companies Act 71 of 2008 makes provisions for business rescue procedures.
 Business rescue is a process enacted by the legislature to assist businesses which are in a financially precarious position.
 This process allows for a plan to be implemented in order to find a long-term solution to the problems faced by the business.
-This is done by restructuring the affairs, debts, liabilities, etc of the business to make the business financially sustainable once again.
+This is done by restructuring the business’s affairs, debts, liabilities, etc to make the business financially sustainable once again.
 The business rescue process aims to either restructure the business so it may continue to exist, or set up a plan which would achieve the best results for the company’s creditors and/or shareholders.
 The business rescue process is run by a business rescue practitioner who is an expert in their field.

 Business rescue is a safeguard set in place for businesses within South African law.
 However, this overview is a brief one and the knowledge and skills of an experienced insolvency practitioner is required.
 Should your business be in financial difficulty, feel free to contact us and we will gladly assist you.